 Some AnyLogic models may train extremely slow, preventing Pathmind from obtaining a well-trained policy.
-However, for most users, training should take between 1 to 6 hours at most.
+However, for most users, training should take up to 5 hours at most.

 If you are seeing much longer training times, common causes include:

 - Certain AnyLogic libraries (most notably, the Pedestrian Library) require exponentially more compute as the number of agents grows.
 This can bottleneck training as the AnyLogic model itself runs slowly.

 - Your AnyLogic simulation contains too many steps.
 Try reducing the number of times an action is triggered, if possible.
 Fewer than 1,000 steps per simulation run is ideal.

 - AnyLogic models containing databases tend to run much slower.
 A workaround to speed up the simulation is to load the database as an AnyLogic variable and query from the variable itself.